Wisconsin Backpacking

 Songbirds, Whie Tailed Deer, black bear, wolves, loons

 The Chippewa Lobe Loop (not to be confused with the Chippewa Circle Trail above) is one of the only backpackable loops along the Ice Age National Trail.
 The soil is poorly drained and the trail here is often mucky.
-Finding ways around mud pits and over streams adds athletic challenge to this hike.
+Finding ways around mud pits and over streams adds an athletic challenge to this hike.
 There is a well-regarded primitive campsite beside a pond and wetland about halfway around the loop.
-Good wilderness navigation skills are required - parts of the trail don't look like trail, it's easy to miss signs and blazes, and you'll be crossing many other trail intersections.
-Use the Map-My-Run app to track your route in case you need to backtrack.
+Good wilderness navigation skills are required - parts of the trail don't look like a trail, it's easy to miss signs and blazes, and you'll be crossing many other trail intersections.
+Use the Map-My-Run app to track your route if you need to backtrack.

 2 DAY/1-NIGHT ITINERARY